Ceelog/phpdoc-zh/src/set/mysqlinfo.md

 > **Note**: **Possible UTF-8 confusion**
 >
 > Because character set names in MySQL do not contain dashes, the string
-> "utf8" is valid in MySQL to set the character set to UTF-8.
-The string
+> "utf8" is valid in MySQL to set the character set to UTF-8 (up to 3
-> "utf-8" is not valid, as using "utf-8" will fail to change the
+> byte UTF-8 Unicode Encoding).
+The string "UTF-8" is not valid, as
+> using "UTF-8" will fail to change the character set and will throw an
-> character set.
+> error.

 **示例 \#2 Setting the character set example: mysqli**